WARNING: This post contains very graphic images. I'll strongly recommend you hit the return button.

 I take no pleasure in displaying them.
 In fact, they have kept me up many nights.

-My hope is that someone with a much stronger voice sees this and manages to push the Government of Ghana to move in to help these children.
+My hope is that someone with a much stronger voice chance upon this and manages to press the Ghana Government on it.

 Have you ever come across the photograph above in your research concerning Agbogbloshie?